awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-understanding-bucket-permissions.md

 1. Get started with the Lightsail object storage service by creating a bucket\.
 For more information, see [Creating buckets in Amazon Lightsail](amazon-lightsail-creating-buckets.md)\.

-1. Learn about the access permissions that you can configure for your bucket\.
+1. Learn about security best practices for buckets and the access permissions that you can configure for your bucket\.
 You can make all objects in your bucket public or private, or you can choose to make individual objects public\.
 You can also grant access to your bucket by creating access keys, attaching instances to your bucket, and granting access to other AWS accounts\.
-For more information, see [Understanding bucket permissions in Amazon Lightsail](#amazon-lightsail-understanding-bucket-permissions)\.
+For more information, see [Security Best Practices for Amazon Lightsail object storage](amazon-lightsail-bucket-security-best-practices.md) and [Understanding bucket permissions in Amazon Lightsail](#amazon-lightsail-understanding-bucket-permissions)\.

    After learning about bucket access permissions, see the following guides to grant access to your bucket:
    + [Configuring bucket access permissions in Amazon Lightsail](amazon-lightsail-configuring-bucket-permissions.md)